3 Days in Mexico City: The Ultimate Long Weekend

 Head to The Anthropological Museum

-Next up, head to the Anthropological Museum for a guided tour of one of Mexico City’s most impressive museums.
+Next up: head to the National Museum of Anthropology, one of Mexico City’s most iconic and impressive museums.

-A guided tour is essentials because most of the signage is in Spanish, so unless you’re a Spanish speaker you won’t know what you’re looking at.
-This is the perfect first museum to do because you’ll have a great appreication for the rich history of cultures that have made Mexico City into what it is today.
+A guided tour is essential, especially if you don’t speak Spanish—most of the signage isn’t translated, so having a guide makes all the difference.
+This is the perfect first museum to visit, as it gives you a deep appreciation for the rich history of Indigenous cultures and civilizations that have shaped Mexico into what it is today.

 Stroll Through Chapultepec Park